GalSagiP/PlaxidityX-DE-Home-Assignment/README.md

 - **Part 4**: List the **first and last place teams** for each year and their **number of at-bats**.

 Each of these tasks reads the necessary data from MySQL, performs the appropriate calculations, and then returns the transformed data as a **Spark DataFrame**.

+### Code Readability vs. Conciseness
+In some parts of the code, it could have been shortened by chaining operations or using more compact PySpark functions.
+However, this would come at the expense of code readability.
+Given that the dataset is not large, and the number of actions within each transformation is not substantial, such optimizations would not lead to significant performance gains.
+Therefore, I chose to maintain readability by breaking the transformations into more intermediate DataFrames for easier understanding and debugging.

 ### 3. **Loading**
 Once the transformations are complete, the results are saved as **CSV files** in **MinIO**, an S3-compatible object storage service.
 The processed files are uploaded to the specified bucket in MinIO for future consumption.